jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 ### More time with family

 If you're working at home, then it becomes easy to see your family more.
 You can say hi to your kids when they get home from school.
-You have more time in the evening to spend with your baby before it needs to go to bed.
+You have more time in the evening to spend with your baby before bedtime.

 ### Customize your workspace

 You get to choose where you work.
 For many, this will be in a home office.
-This is your space; you get to make it your own.
+This is your space.
+You get to make it your own.

 Do you like to work in a cave?
 Paint the walls a dark color, block out the windows and enjoy your cave-like experience.
 Do you prefer sunlight and plants?
 Work near a window and add houseplants to your space.
 Do you want an awesome sit-stand desk and chair?
 Buy [them](/blog/2015/03/31/my-home-work-space/).